LL4nc33/SoundCrashFix/README.md

 # SoundCrashFix for Bloodborne (shadPS4) v0.2
+# SoundCrashFix for Bloodborne (shadPS4) v0.2

+A complete toolkit that fixes sound crash issues in Bloodborne when running on the shadPS4 emulator.
 A complete toolkit that fixes sound crash issues in Bloodborne when running on the shadPS4 emulator.

 ## Overview